Protecting People, Not Profits About Newkirk Zwagerman Read More ABout Us

 We offer free, confidential consultations so you can tell us what has happened and ask questions in a safe setting.
 In that first conversation, we work to help you understand whether your situation may involve employment or civil rights laws and what next steps might look like for you.

-Rely on the expertise of a skilled employment law attorney.
-Contact us or call (515) 497-9409 now to arrange your consultation without delay.
+Rely on the guidance of a skilled employment law lawyer.
+Contact us or call (515) 497-9409 now to arrange your free consultation without delay.

 Why Employees Turn To Our Firm For Help